ThrillStays

 Devils RockReef breakExpertLowLarge NW

 Anchor Point is the jewel.
 A long, fast right-hand point break that on its day produces 200+ meter rides through multiple sections.
 I surfed it on a head-high northwest swell with light offshore winds and the waves were as good as anything I have surfed in Indonesia.
-The lineup can be crowded and competitive, but if you surf with respect and wait your turn, waves come.
+The lineup can be crowded and competitive, but surf with respect and wait your turn.

 Imsouane: The Longest Wave in Africa